Spencer Dock: Bridges

 The Spencer Dock Bridge carries road, Luas and pedestrian traffic from Dublin over the Royal Canal into the Spencer Dock area.
 The Spencer Dock Luas stop is some 200m to the east.
-The bridgec.
+The bridge c.
 200m north of where the Royal Canal meets the Liffey, while the Sheriff Street Lifting bridge carrying the R101 road is a further 160m north.
 The bridge has a shallow desk of just 2 ft thick while the width varies from 62 ft to 95 ft.